gscanlon21/notes/content/books/artofnvc/index.md

 # Emergency Empathy
-Used to calm down a simmering situation.
+Used to cool down a simmering situation.
 Helps make the other person feel heard, forces them to introspect to answer your question.

 Ask a question about what the other person is feeling to try and understand their perspective.